storybookjs/react-native/docs/how_storybook_works.md

 * preview - handles rendering the preview and communicate with it.
 * ui - renders the UI, routing and initializing keyboard shortcuts and so on.

+> api, shortcuts and ui modules live inside a seperate repo called at [storybooks-core](https://github.com/kadirahq/storybook-core).
+With that, we could reuse the same UI in a lot of different storybooks projects.

 We publish this manager UI as a single JavaScript file to the NPM and it doesn't depend on enduser's locally installed NPM modules.
 When we run `npm run prepublish` it'll build the manager UI and saved it into `dist/manager.js`.

 ### 2. Storybook Preview